gitEugeneL/RightPlace/README.md

 This is a rest api service for the real estate portal.

-The project implements a clean architecture and separation into logical layers (Domain->Application->Infrastructure->Api), CQRS pattern, Repository pattern, JWT authorization with refresh token, storing static files in minIO (S3-like storage).
+The project implements a clean architecture and separation into logical layers (Domain -> Application -> Infrastructure -> Api), CQRS pattern, Repository pattern, JWT authorization with refresh token, storing static files in minIO (S3-like storage).

 <i>The main technologies used: Docker, PostgreSQL, MinIO file storage, .NET 7, Entity Framework, ASP.NET.</i>

----

 ## List of containers